translate/translate/docs/commands/podebug.rst

 podebug
 *******

-Insert `pseudo translations
-<https://en.wikipedia.org/wiki/Pseudolocalization>`_ or debug markers into
-target text in XLIFF, Gettex PO and other localization files.
+Insert :wp:`pseudo translations <Pseudolocalization>` or debug markers into target text in XLIFF, Gettex PO and other localization files.

 The pseudo translation or debug markers make it easy to reference and locate